Importing the Data

 Merging the Reflectance Map

 The reflectance map generates a GeoTIFF for each band.
-To combine these into one multi-band image, you can either upload the data to Atlas and download the GeoTIFF, or use a tool like gdal_merge:
+To combine these into one multi-band image, you can either upload the data to Atlas and download the GeoTIFF, or use external software:

 gdal_merge.py -o BGREN_Output.tif -separate Pix4D_output_transparent_reflectance_blue.tif Pix4D_output_transparent_reflectance_green.tif Pix4D_output_transparent_reflectance_red.tif Pix4D_output_transparent_reflectance_red_edge.tif Pix4D_output_transparent_reflectance_nir.tif